Bamboleyla/packages/README.md

-General packages for Terminal and Analize projects
+General library for use in projects "Terminal" and "Analysis"

+In this version 0.0.1:

+    • Added:

+        *Loading historical data from Alor Broker